alexharri/website/posts/canvas-to-ascii.md

 \left[\, \begin{matrix} 1 \\ 0.66 \end{matrix} \,\right]
 \end{gathered}$$</p>

 We can then perform a nearest-neighbor search on the 2D plot using these as input coordinates.
-Let's see what that looks like on our plot from before -- I'll color the points blue and label them "Left", "Middle", and "Right":
+Let's see what that looks like on our plot from before -- I'll color the points blue and label them -- from left to right -- C0, C1 and C2:

 <CharacterPlot highlight="P$" inputPoints={[
-  { vector: [0.33, 0], label: "Left" },
+  { vector: [0.33, 0], label: "C0" },
-  { vector: [1, 0.33], label: "Middle" },
+  { vector: [1, 0.33], label: "C1" },
-  { vector: [1, 0.66], label: "Right" }
+  { vector: [1, 0.66], label: "C2" }
 ]} />

 Hmm... this is not quite what we want.
 Since none of the vector components exceed $0.4$, they're all clustered towards the bottom-left region of our plot.
 This makes our relatively high input vectors map to a few character on the edge of the cluster.